Introduction to NumPy Library in Python

 [0.2434684 , 0.8560164 , 0.22834211]])

-An identity matrix is a square matrix where only diagonal elements are one, and the rest are zero.
-These matrices are very useful while constructing the Deep-learning architecture and can be created using np.eye().
-It expects the input argument to represent the number of rows for an Identity matrix to create.
-The Identity matrix is square, so the number of columns will equal the number of rows.
+An identity matrix is a square matrix in which only diagonal elements are one, and the rest are zero.
+These matrices are very useful while constructing the deep-learning architecture and can be created using the np.eye() function.
+It expects the input argument to represent the number of rows for an identity matrix to create.
+Since an identity matrix is square, the number of columns will be equal to the number of rows.
 For example:

 np.eye(4)